City Harvest Church: Criminal Breach of Trust

-Since the beginning of the 21st century, one of the biggest corruption case on the island revolved around City Harvest Church and founders Kong Hee involving a total of S$50 million of funds mis-use.
+Since the beginning of the 21st century, one of the biggest corruption case on the island revolved around City Harvest Church and founders Kong Hee involving a total of S$50 million of funds misused.
 Six persons from the senior leadership, including its church founder Kong Hee, were convicted of the misuse of millions of dollars of the church's money.
-The court found that the church's senior leadership had channelled $24 million from CHC's Building Fund into sham bonds in music production company Xtron and glass-maker Firna.
+The court found that the church's senior leadership had channeled $24 million from CHC's Building Fund into sham bonds in music production company Xtron and glass-maker Firna.
 The purpose of the restricted Building Fund was specifically for building or investment.
 They used the money to fund the singing career of Kong's wife Ho Yeow Sun, as part of the Crossover Project, a church mission which they said was to evangelise through Ms Ho's music.
 Expenses revealed by court records included a house in Hollywood that cost $28,000 a month in rent; a whole entourage of staff; a $1.9 million paycheck to rapper Wyclef Jean to produce the "China Wine" video; as well as another $500,000 to sweep up her albums when they tanked.

 The six appealed the verdict, and on 7 April 2017, the Court of Appeal reduced their sentences by approximately half, based on its finding that “the appellants should only have been convicted of the offence of criminal breach of trust simpliciter under section 406 of the Penal Code”.
 The judges said it was a situation that involved no personal gain on the part of the six, and that they believed their acts, especially in sham investments would advance the interest of the church.

 A Criminal Reference filed by the AGC in a bid to reinstate the original convictions was heard by a five-judge Court of Appeal and dismissed on 1 Feb 2018.

+"Words of comfort" Sermon

+In 2012, during a sermon delivered by Kong which was recorded and later posted on YouTube, Kong said that he identified with the experience of Jesus Christ at his crucifixion and that God said in reply "I'm so sorry, but you need to go through this by yourself, to bring a change to your generation.".
+While viewers of the video interpreted that Kong said that God apologized to Kong for the church's legal troubles and drew overwhelming negative responses.
+In response, The Christian Post said that it was taken out of context and interpreted wrongly and that it should be treated as words of comfort for Kong's ensuing trial.
+Some City Harvest Church worshippers responded in kind that it should be interpreted as words of comfort.